 Students enroll in regular courses alongside French students at Université Paul Valéry, the liberal arts campus of the University of Montpellier.
 This unique opportunity allows MHC students to experience French university life firsthand, to sample a wide variety of courses, and to make friends with French students.
 UPV is located in a 25-acre park within walking distance of downtown Montpellier.
 More than 15,000 students are enrolled each year in a wide range of courses in the humanities and social sciences.

-Students with a strong background in French who are majoring in the sciences or mathematics may qualify to take one course per semester at the Université des Sciences et Mathématiques, located across the street from UPV.
-Dance majors or minors may qualify to take contemporary and classical dance classes at the Conservatoire de Montpellier.
+Students with a strong background in French who are majoring in the sciences or mathematics may qualify to take one or two courses per semester at the Université des Sciences et Mathématiques, located across the street from UPV.
+Dance majors or minors may qualify to take a contemporary dance class at the Conservatoire de Montpellier.
 Religion majors or minors may qualify to take one course per semester at the Faculté de Théologie in Montpellier.
 Students interested in political science may take one course during the fall semester only at the Université des Sciences Politiques in downtown Montpellier.

 The academic year runs from late August to May.
 Students may enroll for the full academic year, for fall semester only (late August to the third week in December), or for spring semester (early January to May).

 Amy Loth ’94, Director, Mount Holyoke College Program in Montpellier, France